frankbraun/frankbraun.github.io/invariants/index.md

 ## Conclusion

-We want privacy, because there is no freedom without it.
+We want privacy because there is no freedom without it.

 And in order to get privacy we are building out the *freedom tech stack*.